Our Team

 Lab Technician (2017-2018)

 B.S.
-Biology & Environmental Science, Stetson University
+Biology & Environmental Science, Stetson University, FL

 Race Stryker